Online Learning with Abstention: Introduction

-\ignore{ To devise algorithms for online learning with abstentions, we draw from connections with several related online learning problems. } As we shall see, our learning problem can be cast as a specific instance of online learning with a feedback graph, a framework introduced by \citet{MannorShamir2011} and later extensively analyzed by several authors \citep{CaronKvetonLelargeBhagat2012,AlonCesaBianchiGentileMansour2013,AlonCesaGentileMannorMansourShamir2014,AlonCesaBianchiDekelKoren2015,KocakNeuValkoMunos2014,Neu2015,CohenHazanKoren2016}).
-In our context, the feedback graph varies over time, a scenario to which most of the existing algorithms and analyses (specifically, in the stochastic setting) do not readily apply.
-Our setting is distinct from the KWIK ('knows what it knows') framework of \citet{LiLittmanWalsh2008} and its later extensions, though there are some connections, as discussed in Appendix~\ref{sec:relatedworks}.
+As we shall see, our learning problem can be cast as a specific instance of online learning with a feedback graph, a framework introduced by \citet{MannorShamir2011} and later extensively analyzed by several authors \citep{CaronKvetonLelargeBhagat2012,AlonCesaBianchiGentileMansour2013,AlonCesaGentileMannorMansourShamir2014,AlonCesaBianchiDekelKoren2015,KocakNeuValkoMunos2014,Neu2015,CohenHazanKoren2016}).
+In our context, the feedback graph varies over time, a scenario for which most of the existing algorithms and analyses (specifically, in the stochastic setting) do not readily apply.
+Our setting is distinct from the KWIK (knows what it knows) framework of \citet{LiLittmanWalsh2008} and its later extensions, though there are some connections, as discussed in Appendix~\ref{sec:relatedworks}.

-Our contribution is summarized as follows.
-In Section~\ref{sec:adversarial}, we analyze an adversarial setting both in the case of a finite family of experts and in the infinite case.
-We show that the problem can be cast as that of online learning with a time-varying feedback graph tailored to the problem of learning with abstentions.
-In the finite case, we show how ideas from \citet{AlonCesaGentileMannorMansourShamir2014,AlonCesaBianchiDekelKoren2015} can be extended and combined with this time-varying feedback graph to devise an algorithm, \EXPABS, that benefits from favorable guarantees.
-In turn, \EXPABS\ is used as a subroutine for the infinite case where we show how a surrogate loss function can be carefully constructed for the abstention loss, while maintaining its (bandit) observability.
-We use the structure of this loss function to extend \ContEXP\ \citep{CesaBianchiGaillardGentileCerchinovitz2017} to the abstention scenario and prove regret guarantees for its performance.
+Our contribution can be summarized as follows.
+In Section~\ref{sec:adversarial}, we analyze an adversarial setting both in the case of a finite family of experts and that of an infinite family.
+We show that the problem of learning with abstention can be cast as that of online learning with a time-varying feedback graph tailored to the problem.
+In the finite case, we show how ideas from \cite{AlonCesaGentileMannorMansourShamir2014,AlonCesaBianchiDekelKoren2015} can be extended and combined with this time-varying feedback graph to devise an algorithm, \EXPABS, that benefits from favorable guarantees.
+In turn, \EXPABS\ is used as a subroutine for the infinite case where we show how a surrogate loss function can be carefully designed for the abstention loss, while maintaining the same partial observability.
+We use the structure of this loss function to extend \ContEXP\ \citep{CesaBianchiGaillardGentileGerchinovitz2017} to the abstention scenario and prove regret guarantees for its performance.